yizhenpong/yizhenpong/README.md

 - 👋 Hi, I’m @yizhenpong
-- 👀 I’m interested in data science, mathematics, puzzle solving, sudokus, and sports.
+- 👀 I’m interested in data science, mathematics, puzzle solving, contract bridge, table tennis, and sustainable finance.
-- 🌱 I’m currently seeking to pick up more data science skillsets, training my logical thinking and improving my coding techniques.
+- 🌱 I’m currently seeking to polish my data science skillsets and make it a big part of my life.
-- 💞️ I’m looking to collaborate on projects that may involve handling business data, or even more niche areas - understanding the human condition, mystery games, sports.
+- 💞️ I’m looking to collaborate on any data science projects that may involve machine learning in any domain
 - 📫 Please reach out to me via yizhenpong at gmail dot com if you have any opportunities

 <!---